alexjc/neural-enhance/README.rst

 3. `Deeply-Recursive Convolutional Network for Image Super-Resolution <https://arxiv.org/abs/1511.04491>`_
 4. `Photo-Realistic Super-Resolution Using a Generative Adversarial Network <https://arxiv.org/abs/1609.04802>`_

-Special thanks for their help in various ways:
+Special thanks for their help and support in various ways:

-* Eder Santana — Support and encouragement, feedback and ideas on `sub-pixel deconvolution <https://github.com/Tetrachrome/subpixel>`_.
+* Eder Santana — Discussions, encouragement, and his ideas on `sub-pixel deconvolution <https://github.com/Tetrachrome/subpixel>`_.
-* Andrew Brock — This sub-pixel layer code is based on `his project repository <https://github.com/ajbrock/Neural-Photo-Editor>`_.
+* Andrew Brock — This sub-pixel layer code is based on `his project repository <https://github.com/ajbrock/Neural-Photo-Editor>`_ using Lasagne.
-* Casper Kaae Sønderby — For suggesting a more stable alternative to sigmoid + log.
+* Casper Kaae Sønderby — For suggesting a more stable alternative to sigmoid + log as GAN loss functions.

 4. Troubleshooting Problems